 Produces the album Undrentide of the English singing group Mediæval Baebes.

-The bossa nova version of At a Springe-wel is pulled from the UK-release at the last minute.
+The bossa nova version of the At a Springe-wel track is left off the UK-release of the album at the last minute.
 It was supposed to be included for the rest of the world, but that did not happen either.

 Omnes Gentes Plaudite (The Drinking Song) is included on the Conflict & Catalysis: Productions & Arrangements 1966-2006 compilation album (2012).